-The entire episode, "Nothing to Fear," could count as this, which features everyone's worst fears coming to life and attacking them.
+The entire episode could count as this; it features everyone's worst fears coming to life and attacking them.
 For young minds watching this episode in the dark, it is one of the scariest things you can possibly ever watch.
 Just wait until you see the vacuum cleaner.

 Doofus' nightmare is at first somewhat laughable, involving a banana turning into a monster to prevent him from eating it, but then it quickly gets a LOT less funny, when Doofus' school bully Bully Beagle shows up and threatens him.
 When Scrooge finds him, Doofus cries about how much he hates it when Bully picks on him.